antonia-white/deilen/TESTING.md

 ## Defensive Programming Testing

-- Code implemented on all admin features to require user login and to verify that the logged in user has admin status.
+- Code is implemented on all admin features to require user login and to verify that the logged in user has admin status.
 If a user is not logged in or is not an admin, they will be redirected and unable to perform admin privileges.
 This works even when trying to brute force a url.
   `@login_required` on admin views to require user to be logged in.
-The following code was user to verify admin status:
+The following code was used to verify admin status:
   ```
   if not request.user.is_superuser:
         messages.error(request, "Sorry, no access - admins only!")
         return redirect(reverse("home"))
   ```
   If the user is a superuser i.e., admin, then they will not be redirected and will have access to admin functionality.
-This functionality was manually tested and deemed to be functioning correctly.
+This functionality was manually tested and is functioning correctly.